etavardt/etavardt/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning everything I can wrap my head around.
 - 💞️ I’m looking to collaborate on anything interesting and worthwhile.
-- 📫 How to reach me ...
+- 📫 You may reach me via email at etavart@gmail.com

 <!---
 etavardt/etavardt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.